 This is why many organizations turn to outside partners to conduct a network security assessment.
 Having one performed by a trusted partner lets you know not only where your organization's security posture currently stands, but also what you can do to better protect yourself from the current threat landscape.

 Understanding the Network Security Assessment

-An assessment generally consists of your chosen partner asking your IT team a series of questions to gain the necessary knowledge to understand what challenges your organization faces, where any gaps in security may be, and what practices and processes are currently in place.
+A network assessment is completed before penetration testing and meant to first evaluate your current network setup and identify vulnerabilities that could potentially be exploited.
+An assessment generally involves your chosen partner vendor collaborating with your IT team to gain the necessary knowledge to understand what challenges your organization faces, where any gaps in security may be, and what practices and processes are currently in place.

 Some of the questions you can be expected to answer include:

 Do you have a clear picture of what the overall security posture at your organization is?